learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

 ### Ask the DOM to Find or "select" an HTML Element or Elements in the Rendered Page

 In creating the HTML for a page, including metadata for a node (e.g., a `class` or `id` attribute) will not only provide useful information about that node, but will also make it and its children easier to find.
 The more specific the metadata is, the more helpful it is for finding the desired element.

-For the following exercises, you can experiment with any page on the Internet.
+For the following exercises, you can experiment with any web page you like.
 It's fun to change "The New York Times" or Facebook.

 #### Finding a Node

 JavaScript exposes a few ways of finding DOM nodes, either directly or in stages, courtesy of the `document` object.

 ##### `document.getElementById()`

-This method provides the quickest access to a node, but it requires that we know a very specific piece of information — its `id`.
+This method provides the quickest access to a node, but it requires that we know a very specific piece of information &mdash; its `id`.
 This method can only return one element, since CSS `id`s are expected to be unique.

 Given the following DOM tree: